kurazu/promises/article/promises.md

 ## The solution

-Wouldn't it be nicer if we could write our code like this:
+Wouldn't it be nicer if we could write our code like this, clearly separating the action of fetching backend data and taking action upon receiving result:

 ```
 var promise;